aniketpathak028/zettelkasten/content/1-Areas/tech/k8s/kubernetes.md

 ---
 # [Kubernetes](https://kubernetes.io/)

+`the k8s docs are your bible to learn anything about k8s`

 what is k8s?
 - after containerization came into picture, people started containerizing apps inside VMs and to scale it, multiple VM copies were created.
 - Bottleneck?